Appendix C. Importing Content ISOs into a Connected Satellite

 Create or edit the

 /etc/pulp/content/sources/conf.d/local.conffile.
-Append the following text into the file:
+Insert the following text into the file:

 base_urlpath might differ in your content ISO.
 The directory specified in